 SVUSD Inter-District Transfers

-Inter-District Transfers
+Interdistrict Transfers

-• The receiving district is not required to provide transportation to a student who transfers into the district.
+All transfers are granted on a space and program availability basis.
+The receiving district is not required to provide transportation for students who transfer into the district.

 See available forms below